smorad/um_cisc_7026/lecture_3_neural_networks.typ

 #slide[
   What happens to polynomials outside of the support (dataset)? #pause

-  We will evaluate polynomials in the limit #pause
+  Take the limit of polynomials to see their behavior #pause

   #side-by-side[$ lim_(x -> oo) theta_m x^m + theta_(m-1) x^(m-1) + dots $][Equation of a polynomial] #pause